gfarhani/Western_DataScience_BootCamp/README.md

 1. **Introduction to Data Science **
     - A brief overview of what data science is and the models that it uses.
-    - Examples of data science from real life.
+    - Examples of data science from real life!

 2. **Data Principles and Practices: Processing, Cleaning, Visualizing**
     - Where does data come from?
 Where does data go?
 Where does data come from, Cotton Eye'd Joe?